kimsh02/awns-rpi5/README.md

 ## Concorde TSP Solver

-- Concorde is a standalone executable written in C and is considered the world's fastest traveling salesman problem (TSP) solver to date.
+- Concorde is a standalone executable written in C and is considered to be the world's fastest traveling salesman problem (TSP) solver to date.

 - The `install.sh` builds and installs Concorde to the system, and the program relies on invoking `concorde` to generate the optimal visiting order of